MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Get-MgSecurityThreatIntelligencePassiveDnsRecordParentHost.md

 The parent host related to this passiveDnsRecord entry.
 Generally, this is the value that you can search to discover this passiveDnsRecord value.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaSecurityThreatIntelligencePassiveDnsRecordParentHost](/powershell/module/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityThreatIntelligencePassiveDnsRecordParentHost?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)